 The pixel location of the origin of the plot is at 30 pixels from the right and 211 below the origin of 314x235 pix picture.

-The formulas used to relate the pixel loca
+The formulas used to relate the pixel location to the physical variables:

 For x-axis;